urql-graphql/urql-devtools/README.md

 ## Contributing

 Have experience working with devtools extensions or want to get involved?
-Check out our [contributing](./CONTRIBUTING.md) docs to get started, information on setting up the project can be found [here](https://github.com/FormidableLabs/urql-devtools/blob/master/DEVELOPMENT.md).
+Check out our [contributing](./CONTRIBUTING.md) docs to get started, information on setting up the project can be found [here](https://github.com/urql-graphql/urql-devtools/blob/master/DEVELOPMENT.md).

-## Maintenance Status

-**Active:** Formidable is actively working on this project, and we expect to continue for work for the foreseeable future.
-Bug reports, feature requests and pull requests are welcome.